mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-04-OU-Design-and-GPO-Enforcement/README.md

 ![User session lock GPO setting](screenshots/lab-04-04-user-session-lock-gpo-setting.png)

-This supports basic workstation session protection by reducing the chance of unattended user sessions remaining accessible.
+This reduces the risk of an unattended authenticated session remaining accessible.

 ---

-### 5. Workstation Baseline GPO Linked
+### 5. Linked the Workstation Baseline GPO

 The `MRTG-Workstation-Baseline` GPO was linked to the Workstations OU.

 ![Workstation baseline GPO linked](screenshots/lab-04-05-workstation-baseline-gpo-linked.png)

-This confirmed that workstation policy targeting was based on OU placement.
+This targeted the workstation baseline according to the computer object's OU placement.

 ---

-### 6. GPO Scope and Security Filtering Reviewed
+### 6. Reviewed GPO Scope and Security Filtering

-The GPO scope was reviewed in Group Policy Management.
+The scope of `MRTG-Workstation-Baseline` was reviewed in Group Policy Management.

-Security filtering showed:
+Security filtering:

 ```text
 Authenticated Users